variantstudios/greeleydowntown.com/pages/more/parking/downtown-greeley-parking.md

 permalink: /parking-map/
 ---

-The City of Greeley offers more than 2,000 free two-hour parking spots to all downtown visitors — and all downtown parking is free after 5 pm on weekdays, and all day on weekends and City holidays.
+Did you know that there are more than 2,000 free two-hour parking spots in Downtown Greeley — and all parking is free after 5 pm on weekdays, and all day on weekends and City holidays?\!

 Parking is enforced from 7 am-5 pm on weekdays in permit areas, traditional two-hour parking zones, and the Orange Zone using license plate recognition software.